fogrizovic/tenx-wdio-exercise/README.md

 For both excercises you need to:

 * Clone repository
-* Run the tests locally
+* Install and Run tests locally
 * Find errors and fix them
 * Suggest improvements at all levels you can (best practices, modularization, code optimization, data security, test optimization)
-* Create a PR with the fixes
+* Create a PR with fixes
 ## Assumptions
 - You can use Google for whatever you want.
 - You can ask any questions, share your opinion or start any discussion with us on anything you need.